ChlVPP is named after the initials of the drugs used in the treatment. The drugs are:

 During treatment and for several months afterwards, you will be more sensitive to the sun.
 Your skin may burn more easily.
-You can still go out in the sun, but use sun cream with a sun protection factor (SPF) of at least 30, and cover up with clothing and a hat.
+If you are out in the sun, use sun cream with a sun protection factor (SPF) of at least 30, and cover up with clothing and a hat.

 This treatment may cause a skin rash.
 Rarely, this can become severe.
 If you develop a skin rash contact the hospital for advice as soon as possible.